tanner-johnson2718/MEME_OS_3/README.md

 In the first installment of MEME OS we built a virtual linux OS using build root, customized the kernel, and linked a GDB debugger to the kernel while executing in QEMU.
 In MEME OS 2 we created a bare bones OS and some bare metal drivers again targeting QEMU.

 MEME OS 3 will take a bit of a detour.
 The eleavator pitch is "everything your 4000 level OS Comp Sci class should have been".
 This project will be an exploration of a linux system running on actual hardware.
 We will treat our linux system as object of study.
-Starting from a hello world, we will look at:
+Starting from a hello world, we will look at things like:

 * What does `#include <stdio.h>` do **exactly**?
     * Where are the definitions and declarations of libraries inlcude like this?